maxguywinter/Cancer-Dissertation-code/README.md

 summary(Age_death) # Produces summary data (Min, Median, Mean and Max) for the individual variables. str(Age_death) # Shows the observations and variables of the data.

+# Age Deaths High SDI
+Death_Age_highSDI <- read.csv("Diss data/Death_Age_HighSDI.csv") # Imports the data set.
+The header=True command tells RStudio to use the first row of the data file as the names of each variable/column. attach(Death_Age_highSDI) # Attaches the data to your environment so that you can directly refer to the variable by name. names(Death_Age_highSDI) # Shows the name of variables in the data set. summary(Death_Age_highSDI) # Produces summary data (Min, Median, Mean and Max) for the individual variables. str(Death_Age_highSDI) # Shows the observations and variables of the data.

+# Age Deaths Middle SDI
+Death_Age_middleSDI <- read.csv("Diss data/Death_Age_MiddleSDI.csv") # Imports the data set.
+The header=True command tells RStudio to use the first row of the data file as the names of each variable/column. attach(Death_Age_middleSDI) # Attaches the data to your environment so that you can directly refer to the variable by name. names(Death_Age_middleSDI) # Shows the name of variables in the data set. summary(Death_Age_middleSDI) # Produces summary data (Min, Median, Mean and Max) for the individual variables. str(Death_Age_middleSDI) # Shows the observations and variables of the data.

+# Age Deaths Low SDI
+Death_Age_lowSDI <- read.csv("Diss data/Deaths_Age_LowSDI.csv") # Imports the data set.
+The header=True command tells RStudio to use the first row of the data file as the names of each variable/column. attach(Death_Age_lowSDI) # Attaches the data to your environment so that you can directly refer to the variable by name. names(Death_Age_lowSDI) # Shows the name of variables in the data set. summary(Death_Age_lowSDI) # Produces summary data (Min, Median, Mean and Max) for the individual variables. str(Death_Age_lowSDI) # Shows the observations and variables of the data.

 # Age DALYs
 Age_DALY <- read.csv("Diss data/Age_DALY.csv") # Imports the data set.
 The header=True command tells RStudio to use the first row of the data file as the names of each variable/column. attach(Age_DALY) # Attaches the data to your environment so that you can directly refer to the variable by name.